-If you are like me, you want everything to be picture-perfect, but the truth is you need to get started within your means.
-You may want to hold off on buying a fancy (expansive) website templates, unnecessary plugins, and other things that may be weighing your business down.
+If you are like me, you want everything to be picture-perfect.
+But the truth is you need to get started within your means.
+You may want to hold off on buying a fancy (expensive) website template, unnecessary plugins, and other things that may be weighing your business down.
 All you need to do is get started with the basics and upgrade as a business grows.

 Create a realistic budget

-Every successful business is a combination of a solid business plan and a budget.
-Setting your budget the first time around doesn’t have to be accurate; as your business grows, the more precise your budget projections will be.
+Every successful business consists of a solid business plan and budget.
+Setting your budget the first time around doesn’t have to be accurate.
+As your business grows, the more precise your budget projections will be.

 Separate business and personal expenses

-It’s common for first-time entrepreneurs to keep all expenses (personal and business) under one roof.
+It’s common for first-time entrepreneurs to keep all expenses (personal and business) under one account.

 When it comes to running a small business effectively, you may want to open a separate bank account to keep all your finances organized.

 When you separate the two you are less likely to run into tax issues, personal liability issues, and mixed up accounting records.

 The more organized you are, the better you’ll be come tax time – more tax deductions.